Analysis | States reduce penalties for drivers who strike protesters — a threat cited in hundreds of police shootings

-Rogers died, one of 6,224 people killed after being shot by police since 2015, according to The Post’s database of such incidents.
-Of those, nearly 300 of the shootings followed a similar rationale as Rogers’s: Law enforcement officials were responding to the threat of a suspect driving a vehicle.
-Sometimes, the officers were in their own vehicles.
-Sometimes, they were not.
-But every state except five has had an incident in the last six years in which a person was shot to death by police after a vehicle was perceived as a danger.
+Rogers died, one of more than 6,200 people killed after being shot by police since 2015, according to The Washington Post’s database of such incidents.
+Of those, nearly 300 of the shootings involved a similar rationale: Law enforcement officials were responding to the threat of a suspect driving a vehicle.
+Sometimes the officers were in their own vehicles.
+Sometimes they were not.
+Every state except five has had an incident in the past six years in which a person was fatally shot by police after a vehicle was perceived as a danger.

 We’ve identified three particular states on the above map: Iowa, Oklahoma and Florida.
-In those three states, more than 30 such incidents have occurred since 2015, including Rogers’s death.
+In those three states, a total of more than 30 such incidents have occurred since 2015, including Rogers’s death.
 (Some incidents in which the precise location couldn’t be shown are not included on the map.)
-In other words, there have been more than two dozen incidents in those three states in which police have shot and killed someone after the individual drove at them in a car.
+In other words, there have been more than two dozen incidents in those three states in which police have fatally shot someone after the individual allegedly drove at them in a vehicle.

 We have highlighted those incidents in those states because each state has also recently passed a law reducing the penalties that people might face for striking protesters with their vehicles.

 In Iowa, a section of a bill passed by the state House would “grant civil immunity to drivers of vehicles who injure someone who is blocking traffic while engaging in disorderly conduct or participating in a protest, demonstration, riot or unlawful assembly without a permit,” according to the Des Moines Register.

-The floor manager for the legislation, Rep. Jarad Klein (R), said during the debate over the bill that it was born of having “listened to our courageous heroes in law enforcement.”
+The floor manager for the legislation, state Rep. Jarad Klein (R), said during the debate over the bill that it was born of having “listened to our courageous heroes in law enforcement.”

 In Florida, Gov. Ron DeSantis (R) signed into law broad “anti-riot” legislation that would similarly clear drivers of civil penalties.
 That legislation is already a target of a federal civil rights lawsuit.